 The stasis appears to have new effects on it, with a blue bubble appearing around whatever it hits.
 We see zero-G gameplay as well, expanding on what was stated in the blog post.
 While the clips were short, it looks like the movement system from Dead Space 2 was brought back in which you had full movement control instead of simply leaping from point to point.
 This will no doubt make the Leviathan boss much different.

 Both Dead Space 2 and Dead Space 3 forced multiplayer into the game, the latter far worse than the former.
 Considering this is one of the main reasons gamers give for why the third game killed the series, we have to assume Motive is aware of this landmine and will completely avoid it.
 We don’t want any tacked-on competitive modes, and we really don’t want co-op.
 Just give us a solid, isolating, and terrifying single-player experience like the first game, and this game will do just fine.

 This is where the Dead Space remake and Motive could actually stretch creativity a bit.
 If we’re right in thinking this game could be a potential reboot for the series to come back, some original DLC that expands on the ending to lead into a new sequel could work great.
 Anything else, assuming we get our wish and there’s no multiplayer component, just wouldn’t sit well.
 Again, Dead Space 3 really poisoned the well by having too many microtransactions forced in, and the last thing we want is to see some new DLC-exclusive guns or suits in our single-player experience.

-Thankfully, Motive have gone out of their way to confirm that this remake will not feature microtransactions of any kind.
+Thankfully, Motive has gone out of its way to confirm that this remake will not feature microtransactions of any kind.